charlesportwoodii/yii2-api/docs/Configuration.md

 This document outlines all the configuration options for your application as defined in `config/config.yml`.

 > Unless otherwise specified, all configuration options are required
+> Note that if a option is not specified, the origin specified in `config/config-default.yml` will be used.

 | Configuration Options    | Description                                |
 |--------------------------|--------------------------------------------|